 Draco took another sip of tea and sighed happily.
 “But seriously,” he remarked, a pleasant smile on his face.
 “If you even think about threatening my hair again, I will kill you.”

-Anonymous asked: Drarry prompt: Angels
+Anonymous said: Drarry prompt: Angels

 ((Just a warning, my mind immediately went to angsty and guardian angels, so this is probably not what you wanted at ALL.
 But thanks for the prompt and we’ll see how this goes.))